Kuala Stabas

-Kuala Stabas is a premium economy class train that serves the - and is under the auspices of KAI Regional Division IV Tanjungkarang.
+Kuala Stabas is a premium economy class train that serves the - route.
+It is operated by KAI Regional Division IV Tanjungkarang.

-The name of this train comes from a fishing village located in Krui, Pesisir Barat, Lampung, Indonesia.
+The train is named for a fishing village located in Krui, Pesisir Barat, Lampung, Indonesia.

-Operating
+History

-At the beginning of its inauguration, this train was present to support the 2018 Eid transportation with a travel duration of once a day and stopping at certain stations.
+At its inauguration, this train supported the 2018 Eid with daily service.

-However, since December 2019 this train has been running twice a day along with the removal of the Seminung and Way Umpu trains that usually crossed the Tanjungkarang-Kotabumi route.
+In December 2019 this train moved to twice a day with the removal of the Seminung and Way Umpu trains that covered the Tanjungkarang-Kotabumi route.

+Service

-The train itself consists of five premium economy class carriages, one dining carriage, and a generator.
+The train consists of five premium economy class carriages, one dining carriage, and a generator.

-Although this train uses a premium economy class, this train receives a subsidy from the national government since 1 January 2020 thanks to a submission from the local government.
+Although this train offers a premium economy class, it receives a subsidy from the national government since 1 January 2020 thanks to a submission from the local government.

-Route
+Stations

 Note: Based on the latest train travel charts and may change at any time.